Photoshop CS, by Cory Arcangel

 COURSE OBJECTIVES

-• To achieve a level of comfort with the tools and techniques needed to create digital artwork.
+- To achieve a level of comfort and skill with the tools and techniques needed to create digital artwork.

-• To complete and output a digitally-manipulated artwork for exhibition purposes.
+- To complete and output your own digital artwork for an exhibition.

 MEETING TIME: Several sections of this course are offered each semester. check the current course schedule, type ART 3000 in the search box.